How To Clean Slate Tiles

-There are may types of slate tiles originating from many places around the world.
 The slate tile cleaning process can vary depending on the type of slate tile being cleaned.
 Before cleaning slate you should test the slate surface to be sure that the cleaning product will not damage or discolor the slate surface.
-Alkaline cleaning products are generally safe for cleaning slate but cleaning slate with acidic based cleaning products could potentially damage the slate tile surface.
+Alkaline cleaning products are generally safe for cleaning slate but cleaning slate with acidic based cleaning products could potentially damage the slate tiles surface.

 Assuming that there is no topical sealer on the slate tiles the the cleaning process for slate tile and grout is similar to cleaning ceramic tiles.
 The dirt, grease and grime on slate tiles is generally of an acidic nature.
 An alkaline cleaning product made for tile, grout and stone is necessary to react with the acidic dirt and grim on the slate tiles to make them easier to clean.
 An alkaline tile and stone cleaning product should always be used for your slate cleaning process.

 Mix the alkaline cleaning product with the hottest tap water available in the ratio on the instructions of the cleaning product.
 The hotter the temperature of your cleaning solution the better your cleaning results will be.

 Apply the alkaline cleaning solution liberally to the slate tile surface and allow it to dwell there for at least 20 minutes.
 Due to most slate tiles being inherently porous it is important to let the cleaning solution dwell for as long as possible without drying on the surface.
 You want the cleaning solution to get deep inside to pores of the slate tiles and emulsify any dirt and contaminates.